zijiany2/PoetryGenerator/poetry-seq2seq/README.md

+## New information
+- To run server of couplets, use "python3 couplet_gen/seq_learning.py" with Tensorflow==1.0.0
+- To run client of s2s poetry generator, use "python2 cpython2 main.py" with Tensorflow==1.2.1.
+- The model are empty now.
+Please make sure the models are stored in correct folders before evaluation; or train from empty.

 # Chinese Poetry Generation
 This project aims to implement and improve upon the classical Chinese poetry generation system proposed in ["Chinese Poetry Generation with Planning based Neural Network"](https://arxiv.org/abs/1610.09889).